IRS-Cybersec/ctfdump/CTFSG 2021/web/Wildest Dream/README.md

 **Note that the `sha1` check from `if(sha1(hex2bin($i1)) === sha1(hex2bin($i2)));` is a red herring because of the semicolon attached to the back making it completely useless.
 The indentation made did stump the solve for quite awhile.**

-With that, solving the challenge is as easy as going to a well known GitHub repository of PHP magic hashes (https://github.com/spaze/hashes), finding a two hashes with `0e` in front from the `md5` section (`abctvXqR55I` and `abcwmf8Vv7V`), converting it to hex and submitting the query string as:
+With that, solving the challenge is as easy as going to a well known GitHub repository of PHP magic hashes (https://github.com/spaze/hashes), finding two hashes with `0e` in front from the `md5` section (`abctvXqR55I` and `abcwmf8Vv7V`), converting it to hex and submitting the query string as:

 ` http://chals.ctf.sg:30501/1989.php?i1=6162637476587152353549&i2=616263776d663856763756`